egoist/chatkit-docs/getting-started.md

 There're two ways to use ChatKit:

 1. Using Your own OpenAI API key
-2. Using ChatKit Credits (requires ChatKit Premium)
+2. Using ChatKit Credits (requires ChatKit License)

 ## Using OpenAI API key